echeran/smile-of-murugan/webbook/chapter05.md

 will now be demonstrated through the analysis of three selected poems.

-1 It was very probably rightly suggested by John R. Marr (op. cit.
+[^three-feet-line]: It was very probably rightly suggested by John R. Marr (op. cit.
 464) that the three-feet penultimate line in *akaval* might have indicated the approaching end of a song.
 Kailasapathy (op. cit.
 143-143) suggests an analogy of the penultimate line to the cadence in a musical composition.
-2 The next constituent is nōkku “gaze, look, view", i.e. the cohesion of the various elements into one single whole; Kailasapathy says that it connects "the smooth flow of meaning" (op*. cit.* 146).
+[^nokku]: The next constituent is nōkku “gaze, look, view", i.e. the cohesion of the various elements into one single whole; Kailasapathy says that it connects "the smooth flow of meaning" (op*. cit.* 146).